chetansinghsajwan/notes/git/object.md

 Git is a content-addressable filesystem.
 It means that at the core of git is a simple key-value data store.

-Git stores all data in form of files, these files are reffered as objects.
+Git stores all data in form of files, these files are referred as objects.

 Objects are the atoms of a git repo.